 First, contact your State Captain to let them know you will be attending and tell them who your Members of Congress are.
 Your State Captain will walk you through the next steps.

 MAKE YOUR APPOINTMENTS FOR HILL VISITS

-The National Council encourages you to schedule at least three visits on Tuesday, October 3, 2017: one with each of your Senators and one with your district’s Representative in the House.
+If, after discussing the plan with you State Captain, you are scheduling appointments on Capitol Hill, The National Council encourages you to schedule at least three visits on Wednesday, June 24, 2020: one with each of your Senators and one with your district’s Representative in the House.
 You may also want to schedule an appointment with the Washington, D.C. branch of your Governor’s office.
-In addition, the National Council may ask you to participate in a targeted visit to a member of Congress who sits on a committee of strategic importance to our legislative goals.

 Here’s what you need to do to set up appointments for Hill Day:

 - The best time to call for a meeting is 4-6 weeks in advance.